Junior school for boys and girls aged 7 - 11 years.

-Teachers consider the three principles for inclusion when differentiating learning:
+Teachers consider the three principles for inclusion when planning sequences of learning:

-- Overcoming potential barriers to learning and assessment for individuals and groups of pupils.
+- Using assessment to identify gaps in knowledge and understanding, and to overcoming potential barriers to learning for individuals and groups of pupils.

-The Headteacher oversees the school’s policy for inclusion and is responsible for ensuring that it is implemented effectively throughout the school.
+The Headteacher oversees the policy for inclusion and is responsible for ensuring that it is implemented effectively throughout the academy.

-Curriculum differentiation is the responsibility of every teacher, supported by the Curriculum Leaders.
+Ensuring each child can access a broad and balanced curriculum, is the responsibility of every teacher, supported by the Curriculum Leaders and SENDCo.
 The curriculum is reviewed annually and adjusted by the Curriculum Leaders with the SENDCo to ensure that it promotes the inclusion of all pupils.
 This includes learning outside the classroom.